 Facebook

-There are ten teams competing in the 2025 Formula One World Championship.
+There are eleven teams competing in the 2026 Formula One World Championship.
 This is a quick guide to each team and it's drivers.
-There are a lot of changes this year.
-Several drivers have left F1 or moved to different teams, with a lot of new faces on the grid.
+There are a lot of changes this year (see opposite) although only a few driver changes.

 McLaren